AmyKeedwell/Milestone-Project-Resume/README.md

 During development the site is written in VS Code.
 It is run using Live Server plugin for VS Code.

-# Credits
+# Credits.
-Header photo taken from: https://www.pexels.com/search/desk/
+* Header photo taken from: https://www.pexels.com/search/desk/

-Inspiration for layout taken from browsing: https://www.free-css.com/free-css-templates
+* Inspiration for layout taken from browsing: https://www.free-css.com/free-css-templates

+# Acknowledgements
+* My mentor Seun Owonikoko for her guidance, advice and reference material.

+* Code Institute for teaching me the skills to create this site!